 The players place their bets until the croupier says “no more bets” before the wheel rotates or after it starts spinning.
 In some land-based casinos, each player receives chips with specific colours for better distinguishment of wagers.

-In online roulette sites, the rules for every game can be accessed after joining.
+In UK online Roulette sites, the rules for every game can be accessed after joining.
 There you will see everything including how to play the European Roulette.

 Apart from those inscribed, there are few different options for placing bets, each with its name and odds.